-Putting a horse to sleep (also known as euthanasia) is something that many horse owners have to face at some point when owning or caring for a horse, pony or donkey.
-There are many reasons why a horse may have to be euthanised, including illness, an accident, change in owner’s circumstances or because old age has led to their quality of life deteriorating.
+Putting a horse to sleep (also known as euthanasia) is sadly something that many horse owners must face at some point when owning or caring for a horse, pony or donkey.
+There are many reasons why a horse may have to be euthanised, including illness, an accident, change in owner’s circumstances or because old age or a pre-existing condition has led to their quality of life deteriorating.

 Friends at the End

 Providing the right care at the end of a horse’s life is the last, and possibly greatest, thing we can do for them.
 The BHS Welfare Department is always willing to talk to owners about euthanasia and provide any information, advice and support that may be needed at a difficult time, with our Friends at the End support scheme.